Plant science at the dinner table: black beans

-As the weather chills and we settle into frosty mornings, I often think about hot pots of chili, simmering stews and family time.
-Whether it’s movie night, game night or cheering the Spartans on to victory, family time at my house includes Mexican, Cuban, Haitian or other spicy food.
-I enjoy spicy food year round, but I particularly like it when the weather has turned cooler.
+As the weather chills and we settle into frosty mornings, I often think about warm pots of chili, simmering stews and family time.
+Whether it’s movie night, game night or cheering the Spartans on to victory, family time at my house includes Mexican, Cuban, Haitian or other spicy foods.
+I enjoy spicy food year-round, but I particularly like it when the weather turns colder.

 Fun facts about black beans

 - The Fabaceae family is the third largest plant family on earth.